rayen56/Rayflix/README.md

 ![Rayflix Logo](link_to_logo.png)

-Rayflix is a movie and TV show website built using React.
+Rayflix is a movie and TV show website built using React and styled with Tailwind CSS.
 It allows users to browse and search for movies and TV shows, add them to a watchlist, and mark them as watched.
 The website fetches data using the TMDB API and stores watchlist and watched items data using cookies.

 ## Demo